First Time in Bangkok? Here’s everything you need to know …

 Bangkok is all too often grid locked by traffic jams, the best way to get around the modern part of Bangkok is using the cheap, fast and efficient sky train and you also get a pretty great view over the rooftops of the modern metropolis too.

 Taxi’s are cheap and blissfully air conditioned just make sure the driver uses the meter and goes the direct route.
 Taking a motorbike taxi as it weaves through the traffic is also great fun.

-I tend to avoid tuk tuks are they are often a bit of a tourist trap – they will try to over charge you or take you to a shop or something where they get commission, when taxis are such good value I don’t see much point in taking a tuk tuk apart from the novelty.
+I tend to avoid tuk tuks are they are often a bit of a tourist trap – they will try to over charge you or take you to a shop or something where they get commission, when taxis in Bangkok are such good value I don’t see much point in taking a tuk tuk apart from the novelty.